FlorianSchepers/Meminto/README.md

 ```Powershell
 $Env:HUGGING_FACE_ACCESS_TOKEN = "YOUR_ACCESS_TOKEN" #Windows PowerShell
 ```
-**Note:** The Hugging face access token is required to be set for both of the options described below .
+**Note:** The Hugging face access token is required to be set for both of the options described below.

 ##### Option 1: Required environment variables for an arbitrary LLM
 In order to ensure privacy, you should choose an LLM instance you trust.
 This could be a local instance or an instance e.g. run by your company.
 In order for Meminto to communicate with the LLM of your choice, you will need set the following environment variables before running Meminto:<br>